Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 >
 {style="tip"}

-You can also tag classes using the [`@ObjectTags`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-object-tags/) annotation, which applies tags to all instances of a class.
+You can also assign tags to all instances of a class with the [`@ObjectTags`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-object-tags/) annotation.

 When serializing, `@ObjectTags` are encoded directly before the data of the tagged object.
 If a property has value tags and its type has object tags, the value tags are encoded before the object tags.